|

 Plan Your Schedule And Have A Support System

 The best time to plan out your puppy's schedule is before you bring him home.
-Consider where the pup will stay during the day when no one is home, and have a list of pet sitters handy.
-Remember, young pups have small bladders and are lucky to "hold it" for 3-4 hours at a time!
+Consider where the pup will stay during the day when no one is home, and have a list of reliable friends and pet sitters handy in case of emergencies.
+Remember, young pups have small bladders and are lucky to "hold it" for 4 hours at a time!

 |